atlassian/conartist/README.md

   // options that were originally specified.
   data: string | (Item => string),

   // Whether or not to merge previous values, if supported.
+Defaults to
+  // `false`.
   merge: boolean,

   // The name of the file that will be written to disk.
 This is the file you